jaegertracing/documentation/content/docs/next-release/apis.md

 The returned JSON is a list of edges represented as tuples `(caller, callee, count)`.

-For programmatic access to service graph, the recommended API is gRPC/Protobuf described above.
+For programmatic access to the service graph, the recommended API is gRPC/Protobuf described above.

 ## Service Performance Monitoring (internal)